Teaching English to Speakers of Other Languages (TSL) - Graduate Courses

 TESOL National/International Internship Program

 Through the TESOL Internship, students gain practical experience tutoring or teaching non-native speakers of English in a variety of settings, including high school tutoring programs, adult literacy programs, after-school enrichment programs, university-level ESL programs, and EFL programs abroad.
 Undergraduates who are seeking ESL licensure must complete at least one credit in a high school (grades 9-12) setting.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Repeatable for credit - maximum three.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Winter, Spring, Summer.

 TSL 463/563 Cr.3